netxms/netxms-doc/admin/appendix.rst

   * - ServerCertificatePassword
     - Password of server certificate.
 Can be omitted if certificate does not use password.
     - Empty string
-  * - StartupSQLScript
-    - Path to a plain text file containing a list of SQL commands which will be executed on server startup.
-    - Empty string
   * - TrustedCertificate
     - Certificate issued by certificate authority or self-signed CA certificate.